Unity-Technologies/2D-Entities-Starter/README.md

 2D Entities Starter is a template project, which has everything setup for you to get started with the 2D Entities package.

-The package provides tools to work with 2D content, such as Sprites and Physics 2D.
-This package works exclusively with Project Tiny.

 ## Getting Started

 For information on how to get started and information about the APIs, see 2D Entities user manual [LINK PENDING].

 For additional information about Project Tiny, see the [Project Tiny Documentation](https://docs.google.com/document/d/1A8hen2hLFY5FLkC5gd3JP2Z-IpHfnAX-CpYLK3aOdwA).

+## What is the 2D Entities package?

+The package provides tools to work with 2D content, such as Sprites and Physics 2D.
+This package works exclusively with Project Tiny.

 ## Discussion